calabozo/calabozo.github.com/statistics/survival/index.md

 \\[f(t)=-\frac{\partial}{\partial t}S(t)=\lambda·e^{-\lambda t}\\]

 Always for $$\lambda> 0,t\geq 0 $$.
-The [poisson distribution](https://en.wikipedia.org/wiki/Poisson_distribution) express the possibiility of a given number of efents ocurring in a fixed time interval if these events occur with a known time indepentend average (this time independent means exponential distribution).
-This means that the time that happens between events which are following a *poisson distribution*.
+The [poisson distribution](https://en.wikipedia.org/wiki/Poisson_distribution) express the possibility of a given number of events occurring in a fixed time interval if these events occur with a known time independent average (this time independent means exponential distribution).
+This means that the time that happens between events which are following a *poisson distribution* follows an *exponential distribution*.

 ### Rayleigh distribution